 All MMus and PG Dip students participate in the Annual Review of Postgraduates, normally held in early May.
-This meeting, which involves the student's supervisor, advisor and other members of staff as necessary, provides an opportunity to take an overview of a student's progress to date and deal with other pastoral and administrative matters.
+This meeting normally involves the student's supervisor and the MMus Course Lead and MMus Personal Tutor.
+It, provides an opportunity to take an overview of a student's progress to date and deal with other pastoral and administrative matters.
 MMus and PG Dip students are also required to attend an Informal Progress Meeting (Mini Review), normally held in December or January.

-For the January meeting, students are expected to prepare a 500-word summary of the work/ goals they have achieved so far in the first term.
+For the January meeting, students are expected to prepare a 500-word summary of the work/ goals they have achieved so far in the Term 1.

-For the Annual Review, students are expected to supply written work as specified below.
-Three copies of all documents should be submitted to the Department Office two weeks before the date of the Review meeting.
+For the Annual Review (May), students are expected to supply written work as specified below.
+Please send this this to the MMus Course Lead (h.stobart@rhul.ac.uk) two weeks before the date of the Review meeting.
 Normal standards of scholarly presentation apply.

-- (i) MMus students taking Special Study: Dissertation during the current academic year should submit an outline (c.500 words) of the proposed Special Study, and a progress report (covering all aspects of their coursework) of about 250 words. - (ii) MMus students taking Special Study: Performance during the current academic year should submit an outline (c.500 words) of the proposed Recital programme (including estimated timings), a progress report (covering all aspects of their coursework) of about 250 words, and a calendar of public performances during the year to date. - (iii) MMus students taking Special Study: Composition during the current academic year should submit a detailed plan (c.500 words) of the proposed portfolio of compositions, and a progress report (covering all aspects of their coursework) of about 250 words. - (iv) Part-time MMus students in their first year of study should submit a progress report (covering all aspects of their coursework) of about 250 words. - (v) CPD (Continuing Professional Development) students will normally have a review at the end of their first, third and penultimate years of study, for which they should submit a progress report (covering all aspects of their coursework) of about 250 words.
+- (i) MMus students taking Special Study: Dissertation during the current academic year should submit an outline (c.500 words) of the proposed Special Study, and a progress report (covering all aspects of their coursework to date) of about 250 words. - (ii) MMus students taking Special Study: Performance/Collaborative Piano during the current academic year should submit an outline (c.500 words) of the proposed Recital programme (including estimated timings), a progress report (covering all aspects of their coursework to date) of about 250 words, and a calendar of public performances during the year to date. - (iii) MMus students taking Special Study: Composition during the current academic year should submit a detailed plan (c.500 words) of the proposed portfolio of compositions, and a progress report (covering all aspects of their coursework to date) of about 250 words. - (iv) Part-time MMus students in their first year of study should submit a progress report (covering all aspects of their coursework to date) of about 250 words. - (v) CPD (Continuing Professional Development) students will normally have a review at the end of their first, third and penultimate years of study, for which they should submit a progress report (covering all aspects of their coursework to date) of about 250 words.